top of page

 2. Over treating

 Friction massage, heat balms, freeze rubs, anything that perpetually pokes at a painful tendon is likely to keep it irritated.
-If you were already angry, would you be irritated if someone kept poking at you?
+If you were already angry, wouldn't it make you more irritated if someone kept poking at you?
 Leave it alone for a bit to let it settle down.

 3. Forgetting other factors